ceph/ceph/doc/rados/configuration/network-config-ref.rst

    to the ``[osd.n]`` section of the Ceph configuration file, where ``n`` refers to the number of the OSD with one NIC.
-Additionally, the public network and cluster network must be able to route traffic to each other, which we don't recommend for security reasons.
+Additionally, the public network and cluster network must be able to route traffic to each other, which we do not recommend for security reasons.

 Network Config Settings